atlasphp/Atlas.Orm/notes.md

     --primary={primarycol}
     --autoinc={bool}

 That will allow specification of pertinent values.
+It also means different templates for different classes.

-That also means different templates for different classes.
+Also allow for `--dir={dir}` so you don't need to `cd` into the right directory.